ehecker/smartpath/README.md

 <img src="https://i.imgur.com/nfdUohJ.png">

 Smartpath is a <strong>Pathfinding Algorithm Visualizer</strong>.
-A pathfinding algorithm is a program which finds the shortest path between two points, known as the Root and the Target.
+A pathfinding algorithm is a computer program which finds the shortest path between two points, known as the Root and the Target.
 Smartpath currently generates animations for two of these algorithms: Breadth-First Search and Depth-First Search.
 In the future, it will also feature Dijkstra's Algorithm and the A-Star Algorithm.

-Smartpath also currently allows users to generate Scatter mazes with the "Generate Maze" button.
-A future update will allow users to also generate the more familiar "Recursive" maze pattern.
+Smartpath is an interactive application which allows users to place and destroy walls manually, or to generate Scatter mazes (and soon Recursive mazes) using the "Generate Maze" feature.
+Users can run different algorithms on the same maze setup to observe the differences in each algorithm's approach.

 ## Technologies
 Smartpath is built in pure Object-Oriented Javascript, CSS3 and HTML5.
 It does not rely on any existing libraries or frameworks.

 ## Technical Challenges
 ### Adding delay between steps in animation
-One of the most challenging aspects of creating Smartpath was in determining how to cause a delay between each step of the animation, so that visited nodes would change colors one at a time rather than all at once.
+One of the most challenging aspects of creating Smartpath was in determining how to implement a delay between each step of the animation, so that visited nodes would change colors one at a time rather than all at once.

 The resulting function, PolyTreeNode.visualize, overcomes three of the most challenging concepts in Javascript: Recursion, Asynchronicity, and Context.

 <img src="https://i.imgur.com/3wFlkMT.png">

-### Building Tree structure from PolyTreeNode class
-An additional challenge

 ## Upcoming Features
 <ul>